 COMMON BRAND NAME(S): Opana

 WARNING: Oxymorphone has a high risk for abuse and severe, possibly fatal, breathing problems.
 The risk for harm is higher if you take the wrong dose/strength, or if you take it along with other drugs that might also affect breathing.
 Be sure you know how to take oxymorphone and what other drugs you should avoid taking with it.
 The risk for breathing problems might also be higher when you start this medication and after a dose increase.
 Get immediate medical help if you notice unusual slow/shallow breathing.

 Keep this medicine in a safe place to prevent theft, misuse, or abuse.
 If a child accidentally swallows this drug, get emergency medical help right away.

 USES: This medication is used to treat moderate-to-severe pain.
 It acts on certain centers in the brain to give you pain relief.
 This medication is a narcotic pain reliever (opiate-type).

-HOW TO USE: Take this medication by mouth without food (1 hour before or 2 hours after eating), usually every 4 to 6 hours or as directed by your doctor.
-If you have nausea and take this drug with food, your body may absorb more of the drug and increase the risk of side effects.
-Consult your doctor or pharmacist about other ways to decrease nausea (e.g., antihistamines, lying down for 1-2 hours with as little head movement as possible).
+HOW TO USE: Take this medication by mouth without food (1 hour before or 2 hours after eating) as directed by your doctor, usually every 4 to 6 hours.
+If you have nausea, ask your doctor or pharmacist about ways to decrease nausea (e.g., lying down for 1 to 2 hours with as little head movement as possible).